 International First-Year Students: You are required to take the placement exams offered during registration periods.
-Please register for your exam at nyit.edu/placement.
+Please review information and register for your placement exams on the same date as orientation.

 International Transfer Students: You are exempt from the English placement exam if you received transfer credit for FCWR 101, College Composition I. You are exempt from the math placement exam if you have credit for the first math course in your sequence or if your major requires only one three-credit math choice.
-All other transfer students are required to take the placement exams and must register at nyit.edu/placement.
+All other transfer students are required to take the placement exams.
+Please review information and register for your placement exams on the same date as orientation.

 After completing your placement exam, you will meet with an advisor to register for classes and make plans for the upcoming semester.
 If you have any questions, please contact the Office of Admissions at firstname.lastname@example.org or 516.686.7444.